thapliyal28/terraform-aks-helm-nginx/README.md

-***Objective***:- Using Terrafrom and helm and Azure capabilities.
+***Objective***:- Using Terraform , helm and Azure capabilities.
 We will be  setting up Azure Kubernetes Service (AKS) + NGINX + Ingress with SSL using Terraform & Helm.

 ***Prerequisites***:-
   * Azure CLI installed and authenticated.